-- A less cluttered and more organised share menu.
+- A less cluttered and more organized shared menu.

-- Background process optimisation for better software-based RAM management.
+- Background process optimization for better software-based RAM management.

 It’s worth noting that all of these are Android 14 features, and One UI is a heavy Android skin.
 However, most of them should make it to One UI 6 and the subsequent One UI 6.1.
 The entire S24 lineup will ship with One UI 6.1 out of the box.

 Since Samsung already has a 4-year update promise, the S24 lineup will mostly get the same.